 - Regional health insurance organizations that provide care directly to customers

 1. Customers With High Revenue Potential

-Targets, prospects, or customers with the highest revenue potential are obviously the most ideal for your business growth.
+Targets, prospects, or customers with the highest revenue potential are the most ideal for your business growth.
 What do they look like?

-These are customers who have the greatest need and the budgets to pay to solve these issues.
+These customers have the greatest need and the budgets to pay to solve these issues.
 Seems obvious, right?
 The trick is NOT spending time on customers who have less need and don’t have the wherewithal to buy from you.

 2. Shorter Average Sales Cycles

 Given how long healthcare sales cycles last, this is an even more important attribute in healthcare than any other industry.
 This is more a wish than anything as it’s very hard to target based on this, but as you develop your strategy, take the time to consider what some organizations might buy faster than others.
 For example, when they have just acquired a new group of physicians, and there is an urgent need to integrate the organization.